markxnelson/weblogic-kubernetes-operator/content/security/secrets.md

 #### WebLogic Operator External REST Interface Secret

 The operator can expose an external REST HTTPS interface which can be accessed from outside the Kubernetes cluster.
-A kubernetes `tls secret` is used to hold the certificates(s) and private key.
+A Kubernetes `tls secret` is used to hold the certificates(s) and private key.

 {{% notice info %}}